 Joanna has many years experience in financial management roles and concurrently holds the position of Finance Manager for other not-for-profit organisations in Melbourne.

-Brett van Duppen provides the Committee with strategic policy development, research and analysis on a wide range of issues that affect the Committee’s agenda for change.
-Brett is also working in conjunction with the Director, Policy and Research on the Committee's flagship taskforce, MELBOURNE 4.0.
+Brett Van Duppen provides the Committee with strategic policy development, research and analysis on a wide range of issues that affect the Committee’s agenda for change.
+Brett is also working on the Committee's flagship taskforce, Melbourne 4.0.